 You've checked and are sure your kitten's biting and scratching is not a sign of any physical problem, you've minimized rough-housing with your bare hands, but you're still winding up with kitten scratches and nips.
 Here are some tips for managing the problem and training your kitten to stop this behavior:

-Trim His Claws
+Trim the Claws

 Claw trimming, unlike declawing, does not injure your cat and should be done regularly.
 Do not use scissors or nail clippers designed for humans; instead, purchase a clipper designed for cats.
 Your vet can show you the proper length and trimming technique.

-Give Him "Time-Out"
+Give the Kitten a "Time-Out"

-Redirect His Attention
+Redirect the Kitten's Attention

 Often playful biting of hands or feet occurs simply because your cat is bored, and is looking for a play object.
-Give him 15 minutes of active play with an interactive toy.
+Give your kitten 15 minutes of active play with an interactive toy.
 Da Bird or other teaser toys are a great choice.
 Alternatively, try a laser-beam type toy that kittens can chase and pounce on, or even commercially available "gloves" with very long dangling "fingers."
 Once you've taught both yourself and your cat that hands are not toys, your play sessions should be more enjoyable for both of you.